-After the Headend receives a new code file for a Host and/or a set of Hosts that requires an immediate download, the Headend loads the new code file on the DSM-CC data carousel, which is encapsulated within IP/UDP packets and placed in a DSG Application Tunnel.
+After the Headend receives a new code file for a Host and/or a set of Hosts that requires an immediate download, the Headend loads the new code file on the DSM-CC data carousel, which is encapsulated within DSG packets and placed in a DSG Tunnel.
 The headend inserts a CVT in the CA Tunnel corresponding to the code file.
 The Card filters all incoming CVTs and determines if a download is applicable for the attached Host.
-The Card SHOULD parse the DCD to determine if the defined Application tunnel exists.
-If the Card determines that the Application tunnel exists, then the Card informs the Host of the available download by passing the CVT to the Host, where the CVT contains the Application\ID necessary for the Host to request the DSG Application Tunnel.
-If the Host is not able to locate the Application tunnel defined by the Application\ID in the CVT, then the Host SHALL reply with a host\download\control() message indicating a request to notify the headend (0x02 - Notify headend) and not initiate a download.
+Then the Card informs the Host of the available download.
+If the CVT is applicable, the Card passes relevant information to the Host to determine if download is applicable.
+Upon Host's determining that download is required, the Card, when operating in Advanced Mode, parses the DCD for the presence of the Type 4 Broadcast Tunnel and supplies the Host with the address of the Type 4 Broadcast Tunnel, and will apply additional filtering at the UDP/IP layer if an IP Address and/or UDP port is defined in a CVT message.

-If the CVTR-defined Application tunnel exists, then the Host acquires the DSG Application Tunnel, parses the packets received for the applicable MPEG sections, and downloads the code object.
+The Host acquires the DSG Tunnel, parses the packets received for the applicable MPEG sections, and downloads the code object.
 If a code file for a particular Host is not defined in the CVT, then code download for that Host is not supported.
-If the Host device is in Basic DSG mode or the Host device is in Advanced DSG mode and there is no Application Tunnel defined in the DCD, then code download for that Host via the DSG method is not supported.
+If the Host device is in Basic DSG mode or the Host device is in Advanced DSG mode and there is no Type 4 Broadcast Tunnel defined in the DCD, then code download for that Host via the DSG method is not supported.